 |CLEARARMOR 141001 SAFETY EAR MUFF||9.4 ounces||$||No battery required||34|

-Before buying any protection gears: ear muffs, tactical vests or shooting glasses, you should know that it doesn’t really matter which type or model you choose.
+Before buying any protection gears such as earmuffs or shooting glasses, you should know that it doesn’t really matter which type or model you choose.
 You protecting your ears is what really matters.
 Electrical ear muffs or nonelectrical ones, hearing protection specially designed for shooting or designed for general use, your safety comes first.
 There are over sixty million Americans that own firearms and many of them don’t use hearing protection devices; that is a mistake you don’t want to make.
 Your ears are able to withstand noises of 85 dB for a very long amount of time without permanent damage, but values above this level will cause permanent damage over time.
 A gunshot usually measures between 140 -190 dB, so it will cause permanent damage to your ears faster rather than later.
 Use our best shooting ear muffs reviews to find out what is the best hearing protection for shooting available on the market, and make sure you take it with you next time you fire a weapon.